mishnit/mishnit.github.io/Engg-Manager-README.md

 # Receiving and Providing Feedback
 Feedback should be provided and received as soon as possible.
 Instead of waiting for our next 1:1, or the next internal survey, or the next watercooler conversation, grab me and let's talk it out.

 Every person is different, and therefore every project and every team are different.
 There is always room for improvement, for everyone.
-So, if you have any feedback for me, please come talk to me, I promise I won't bite! ;)
+So, if you have any feedback for me, please come talk to me, I promise I won't bite!
+These meetings can go by the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule) ;)

 # Personality Quirks
 Here are some things that I am both aware of, and that may or may not impact how you work with me: